emacsmirror/jira/readme.md

 > If you have no choice but to use Jira, at least do it without leaving Emacs.

-Supports listing and filtering issues, viewing issue details, modifying certain properties, and adding worklogs.
+Supports listing and filtering issues, viewing issue details, modifying certain properties, adding worklogs or exporting issues to `Markdown`, `Org-mode` or `CSV`.

 Additionally, it provides support for displaying all worklogs from the [Tempo](https://www.tempo.io/products/jira-time-tracking) integration.